Çerkes Halil Efendi: Adult career

-According to an 1852 account from a Greek newspaper in Istanbul, in 1821 Mahmud II wanted to take revenge on the Greeks and asked for a fatwa from Halil authorizing the killing or capture of the Orthodox Christians still remaining in the Ottoman Empire.
+On 24 March 1821, after news that the Greek War of Independence broke out, Sultan Mahmud II sought to aggress on the Greeks and ordered his men to kill all of the Greek Orthodox inhabitants living in Constantinople, while also asking for a fatwa from Halil to authorize them.
 When he learned of this, Patriarch Gregory V visited Halil, who asked for proof that only a few Greeks were involved and not the entire nation.
 Gregory convened the Holy Synod to promulgate an excommunication of those involved in the uprising.
 This convinced Halil that the entire nation was not guilty and thus he refused to issue the desired fatwa, arguing that the Quran required the sultan to separate the innocent from the guilty.
-According to this source, this refusal led the sultan to exile and execute or assassinate Halil.
+This refusal led the sultan to exile and execute or assassinate Halil.
+However, the planned extermination of the Greeks in the city didn't materialize due to fears of a Russian casus belli and possible invasion.

 Halil was dismissed as şeyhülislam on March 28, 1821 and was put under house arrest in his yalı in Beylerbeyi.
 The next day, he and Zîbâ were exiled to Bursa.
 Halil’s steward, Hacı Sadık Efendi, was exiled to Rhodes.
 On May 16, on the grounds that Halil was in communication with Istanbul, Hâlet had Halil exiled to Karahisar-ı Sahib.
 Halil took a staff of ten with him, including three cooks and one groom (seyis).
 Some time later, his concubines were also sent to him; Zîbâ, however, had to remain in Bursa.

 Meanwhile, Hâlet had a black lamb with its mouth sewn shut buried in the stable of Halil’s Istanbul mansion.
 Hâlet then had the dead lamb, supposedly found by chance, sent to the palace, leading to the accusation that Zibâ was practicing witchcraft.
 Hâlet was thus able to have Zîbâ strangled and have her naked corpse thrown into a thicket or some bushes (çalılık).